-VOCAL provides Lawful Interception software solutions for voice, fax/facsimile and data communications.
-Our lawful interception software libraries are used to decode fax transmissions from previously recorded files or real-time sources intercepted over PSTN and IP networks.
-As a leading lawful interception software company, our expertise in the design, implementation and configuration of fax, VoIP, network, and telephony products will help you develop your lawful intercept application quickly and efficiently.
-Contact us to discuss lawful interception requirements for your application.
+VOCAL provides Lawful Interception software and communications solutions for voice, video, fax/facsimile and data.
+Our lawful interception software libraries are used to decode communications from previously recorded files or real-time sniffer sources intercepted over PSTN and IP networks.
+As a lawful interception software company and industry leader, our expertise in the design, implementation and configuration of lawful intercept products for fax, VoIP, network, and telephony will help you develop your application quickly and efficiently.
+Contact us to discuss lawful interception application requirements.

-VOCAL’s lawful interception software library is modular and optimized for DSPs and conventional processors from TI, ADI, ARM, AMD, Intel and other leading vendors.
-Our software may be licensed as a library or complete solution.
-Custom designs are also available to meet your specific lawful interception requirements.
+VOCAL’s lawful interception software libraries are modular and optimized for DSPs and conventional processors from TI, ADI, ARM, AMD, Intel and other leading vendors.
+Our software provides a foundation for a complete lawful interception solution and may be licensed as a library or with our ATA hardware reference design.
+Custom and turn-key designs are also available to meet your specific lawful interception configuration requirements.

 Lawful Interception of Fax/Facsimile